-You can also add an automatic welcome message to tell any new hires about your pairing channel.
-The first time they log into Slack, Donut will reach out to say hi and invite them to join your pairing channel.
+You can also add an automatic welcome message to tell any new hires about your Intro channel.
+The first time they log into Slack, Donut will reach out to say hi and invite them to join your Intro channel.
 You can customize the welcome message to include notes or tips about remote meetings as well, so new hires are in the know from Day 1.

 How To: Make Intros More Remote-Friendly

 There's no singular right way to run your remote coffee program, but we do have a few tips to help make it a success:

 Consider adjusting the frequency so that it's a good fit for your team’s current needs.
 If your team is eager to stay connected to teammates during this time, you might consider trying out a frequency of every 1-2 weeks — that’ll ensure that they are regularly matched with someone new for conversation and can help combat isolation.